Romanx/wrestling-repository-scraper/README.md

 After reading a blogpost by [@simonw's](https://github.com/simonw) I decided to use his [shot-scraper]() tool to help me parsing the roster pages.

 ## AEW Roster
+This will be scraped periodically and changes will be committed in the [aew\roster.json](aew\roster.json) file.
+I've tried to make the code deterministic so that it shouldn't change unless there's been an actual change.

+Note: If stuff changes on the website this might break.
+I'll try to fix it but no promises.

+## WWE Roster
-This will be scraped periodically and changes will be committed in the [aew\roster.json]() file.
+This will be scraped periodically and changes will be committed in the [wwe\roster.json](wwe\roster.json) file.
 I've tried to make the code deterministic so that it shouldn't change unless there's been an actual change.

 Note: If stuff changes on the website this might break.
 I'll try to fix it but no promises.